JereKuusela/valheim-infinity_hammer/publish/README.md

 Note: Some interactions are quite complicated so please report any issues!

-## Recommended bindings
+## Key bindings

+It's recommended to make own bindings ([key codes](https://docs.unity3d.com/ScriptReference/KeyCode.html)).

+If you are sharing the config file, put bindings to the `auto_exec` setting.
+Remember to unbind keys first.
+For example `unbind o;bind o hammer_place`.

-`hammer_setup_binds` command can be used to quickly set recommended key bindings that work with the Gizmo mod.
+`hammer_setup_binds` command can be used to quickly set some key bindings that work with the Gizmo mod.

-For advanced users, it's recommended to make own bindings ([key codes](https://docs.unity3d.com/ScriptReference/KeyCode.html)).

 Following bindings are added: